PeerHerholz/workshop_IRTG2150/workshop/setup.md

         conda config --append channels conda-forge
         conda config --set channel_priority strict
         conda install -y flake8 ipython jupyter jupyterlab matplotlib nibabel nilearn numpy pandas scipy seaborn

-**Docker**

-1. Go to https://hub.docker.com/editions/community/docker-ce-desktop-mac/ and press “Get Docker”.
-1. Open the “Docker.dmg” file that is downloaded and drag and drop the icon to the Applications folder
-1. Open the Docker application and enter your password.
-   An icon will appear in the status bar in the top-left of the screen.
-   Wait until it reads “Docker Desktop is now up and running!”
-1. Open a new terminal and type `docker run hello-world`.
-   A brief introductory message should be printed to the screen.

-(The above step-by-step Docker instructions are distilled from [here](https://docs.docker.com/docker-for-mac/install/).
-If you have questions during the installation procedure please check that link for potential answers!)
 ```
 ````